austinjones/tab-rs/README.md

 The `tab` daemon requires the following to accept any websocket connection:
 - The request must include a 128 byte auth token, stored in the file: `~/.tab/daemon-pid.yml`.
 On unix operating systems, the file is assigned the permissions `600`.
 - The `Origin` header must not be present in the request.
 This prevents any connection from a browser.
-- Websocket listeners bind to `127.0.0.1` on a random port.
+- The daemon binds to `127.0.0.1` on a random port.
 This should prevent any attempted connections from the local network.